 🌟 We recommend limiting the number of slides to no more than two.

 The more active Sections your Homepage has, the more initial load time your customers will face.

 🌟 We recommend linking to a separate page that houses the actual content, therefore reducing the amount of content your Homepage has to load.

 Adding custom fonts to your theme can result in longer load times.

 🌟 We recommend limiting these to no more than two.

-The Dynamic Checkout button is known to negatively impact your page's performance.
+Dynamic payment options can negatively impact your page's performance.

 🌟 We recommend you toggle this off if it isn't needed.